 Headlight Bulb Buyer’s Guide

-· The cost of a headlight bulb will vary depending on your vehicle’s specific year, make, and model.
-OE replacement headlight bulbs generally cost between $20 to $350.
-These are sold individually, in sets of two, included in a headlight assembly, or as part of a kit.
+- The cost of a headlight bulb will vary depending on your vehicle’s specific year, make, and model.
+OE replacement headlight bulbs generally cost between $20 and $350.
+They are sold individually, in sets of two, included in a headlight assembly, or as part of a kit.

 A headlight bulb is a critical component of a vehicle’s exterior lighting system.
 As part of the headlight assembly, it is responsible for producing a light beam to illuminate the road ahead.
-You will need a functioning headlight bulb while driving in the early morning and at night.
-The headlights are considered a safety feature because it helps you spot road obstructions, debris, potholes, and even pedestrians.
+The headlights are considered a safety feature because they help you spot road obstructions, debris, potholes, and even pedestrians during low visibility conditions.

 Headlight bulbs are encased in a glass or plastic housing installed in the front of your vehicle.
 These lights can be switched on and off from inside the passenger cabin.
 Activating the headlight switch triggers the 12-volt power supply to send electricity to the headlight bulbs to power them up.
 The switch also allows the driver to toggle between high and low beam functions to accommodate different driving conditions.

 What Are the Types of Headlight Bulbs?

 There are three different types of headlights: halogen, LED, and xenon.

 Halogen bulbs are incandescent bulbs that produce light through a tungsten filament that is heated by electricity until it emits yellow light.
 During this process, the tungsten evaporates but is quickly deposited back to the filament thanks to the halogen gas surrounding it.

 This allows them to shine brighter and enjoy a longer life span than regular incandescent bulbs.
 You can expect your halogen bulbs to last anywhere between 450 to 1,000 hours.
 Most of today’s vehicles have halogen bulbs installed because of their simplicity and relatively low cost.